 Two and a half years passed, and Reb Yehonasan received an invitation to a wedding in Lakewood taking place in four weeks.
-He looked at the names of the chassan and kallah and had no clue as to their identities.
-It must be a mistake, because he had no idea who these people were.
+He looked at the names of the chassan and kallah and had no clue as to their identities - it must be a mistake.
 Yet, he was curious.
 Just in case it was for real, he would show his face and leave.

 On the wedding night, he entered the chasunah hall to see the chassan sitting on a chair in the middle of a circle of friends and relatives.
-It was a very Yeshivish crowd; Reb Yehonasan, dressed in chasidish garb, felt totally out of place.
+It was a very Yeshivish crowd and Reb Yehonasan, dressed in chassidish garb, felt totally out of place.
 He still had no idea why he was present.
 The invitation had clearly been a mistake.
 Suddenly, the chassan noticed him.
 He arose from his seat of honor and beckoned for Reb Yehonasan to join him.
 As Reb Yehonasan moved closer into the circle, the chassan grabbed him and embraced him.
 He began to dance with a level of passion and fervor that Reb Yehonasan had not seen in a long time.
 Yet, Reb Yehonasan still had neither an idea who the chassan was, nor the reason he had been invited to the wedding.

 Suddenly, the chosson looked deeply into his eyes and asked, "Do you not know who I am?
-I am the young man from Sloan-Kettering about whom you quipped, "We will entertain him at his wedding!"
-I never forgot what you said and the songs you sang.
+I am the young man from Sloan-Kettering about whom you quipped, 'We will entertain him at his wedding!'
+I never forgot those words, and especially the songs you sang.
 They literally changed my frame of mind, delivering the hope and strength to fight the disease.
 So far, I am winning!
 Now you understand why I invited you to my wedding.
 You are the biggest mechutan!"